Pradeep-Sahoo-1996/Test-Plan-Test-Case/README.md

 # Test-Plan-Test-Case
-Based on the Below Scenarios I Prepared Test Plan And Test Case to test the newly added E-Commerce Page In the Flipkart
+Based on the Below Scenarios I Prepared a Test Plan And Test Case to test the newly added E-Commerce Page On Flipkart
 - there is new e-commerce with the scale of Flipkart
 - A new product page is created and needs to be launched within 7 days. need test plan and go to prod in terms of QA